-The greater clinical value of CAL gain may be due to more rapid wound healing, less short-term gingival inflammation, and sustained reduction of periopathogenic bacteria [24].
-A study by Dohan et al. [25] shows that I-PRF contains more GFs than PRF, which is six to seven times more loaded with GFs than PRP.
-In addition, those GFs are released steadily within 21 days [11].
-The process is enabled due to the fact that after a short period of time, approximately 15 minutes, I-PRF is formed into a matrix scaffold [11].
-The scaffold was proved to have a direct impact on the ability of human gingival fibroblasts to migrate, proliferate, release additional GFs and periodontal ligament cell growth, as well as to increase the differentiation of osteoblasts [26].
+The greater clinical value of CAL gain may be due to more rapid wound healing, less short-term gingival inflammation, and sustained reduction of periopathogenic bacteria [22].
+The study of Dohan at al. shows that I-PRF contains more growth factors than PRF, which is 6-7 times more loaded with growth factors than PRP [23].
+In addition, those growth factors are released steadily within 21 days [11].
+The process is enabled because of the fact that after a short period of time, approximately 15 minutes, I-PRF is formed into a matrix scaffold [11].
+The scaffold was proved to have a direct impact on the ability of human gingival fibroblasts to migrate, proliferate, release additional growth factors and periodontal ligament cell growth, as well as to increase differentiation of osteoblasts [24].
 By preventing the down-growth of junctional epithelium to the root surfaces and suppressing its interference between the root and soft tissue, a new attachment on root surfaces can be formed.

-Furthermore, antimicrobial and anti-inflammatory effects of PRF have also been described [27].
-Dohan et al. [28] stated that PRF has immunological and antibacterial properties due to its leukocyte degranulation, and possess some cytokines that may induce angiogenesis and pro/antiinflammatory reactions.
+Furthermore, antimicrobial and anti-inflammatory effects of PRF have also been described [26].
+Dohan et al. stated that PRF has immunological and antibacterial properties due to its leukocyte degranulation, and possess some cytokines that may induce angiogenesis and pro/anti-inflammatory reactions [27].
 The decrease of microorganism concentration in this area results in reducing inflammation.
-Reducing the inflammation level brings about the decrease of PPD, GML, and BOP values.
-The study of Van der Weijden and Timmerman [19] reported the mean PPD reductions ranging 1.29-2.16 mm during CP therapy with SRP alone.
-In our research, PPD in the study group was reduced by 1.95 mm after a three-month period, while the control group showed a significantly lower decrease (p < 0.05).
-At the same time, GML values in the both groups were reduced by 1.1 mm and 0.87 mm, respectively.
+Reducing the inflammation level brings about the decrease of PPD, GML and BOP values.
+The study of Van der Weijden and Timmerman reported the mean PPD reductions ranging from 1.29 mm to 2.16 mm during CP therapy with SRP alone [17].
+In our research, PPD in the study group was reduced by 1.95 mm after a three-month period, while the control group showed significantly less decrease (p<0.05).
+At the same time, GML values in the both groups were reduced by 1.1 mm and 0.87 mm respectively.

 BOP was also reduced in both groups after three months.
-A successful treatment of CP implies a minimal number of sites with BOP (< 10%), with no probing depths $\leq$ 3 mm [29].
-Our results displayed that BOP after SRP alone dropped to 33%, while it decreased to 15% after SRP + I-PRF.
+A successful treatment of CP implies a minimal number of sites with BOP (< 10%), with no probing depths \leq 3 mm [28].
+Our results displayed that BOP after SRP alone dropped to 33%, while it decreased to 15% after SRP+I-PRF.
 It is probably due to the presence of residual pockets deeper than 4 mm.
 BOP is proved to be a useful prognostic indicator in estimating periodontal tissue after a non-surgical therapy according to sensitivity and predictability calculations.
-This is further documented by the fact that presence of residual PPD $\geq$ 6mm in combination with BOP $\geq$ 30% was significantly associated with tooth loss [30].
+This is further documented by the fact that presence of residual PPD \geq 6mm in combination with BOP \geq 30% was significantly associated with tooth loss [29].

-Both groups in our study demonstrated reduced PI after three months and the improvement in oral hygiene.
+Both groups in our study demonstrated reduced PI after 3 months and the improvement in oral hygiene.